edgedb/remix/README.md

   Your app is ready.
 Deploy with `flyctl deploy`
   ```

-  Once the app has been created the existing `fly.toml` file will be overwritten with the newly created app's information; this is intentional.

   You'll be presented with a series of prompts.
 Answer `No` if asked whether to deploy a database or deploy the application.
-Once completed, the command will generate a `fly.toml` file for your application.
+Once the app has been created the existing `fly.toml` file will be overwritten with the newly created app's information (this is intentional).

 - Deploy an EdgeDB instance to Fly